WebAssembly/spec/proposals/Exceptions.md

 *structured* instruction, and is implicitly labeled. this allows branch instructions to exit try blocks.

-The _exceptidx_ of the *catch* instruction is the exception tag for the caught exception.
-Similarly, the _exceptidx_ of the *throw* instruction is the tag for the constructed exception.
+The `except_index` of the `catch` instruction is the exception tag for the caught exception.
+Similarly, the `except_index` of the *throw* instruction is the tag for the constructed exception.
 See [exception index space](#exception-index-space) for further clarification of exception tags.

+The `catch_index` of the `rethrow` instruciton is the index to the corresponding catch that defines the exception to throw.

 ## Changes to Modules document.